← Blog/Strategy··9 min read

 4. A mobile-first booking flow that works on 4G cafe wifi

 Most hotel bookings happen in transit.
-Phone, flaky 4G, 90 seconds of attention before cafe wifi cuts out and the partner asks if it's booked yet.
+Phone, flaky 4G, between a coffee and a train, 90 seconds of attention before cafe wifi cuts out and the partner asks if it's booked yet.
 That's the actual context.

 The test: throttle to 4G in Chrome DevTools and try to book on your own site.
 More than five taps and 30 seconds means you're losing bookings — usually back to Booking.com.
 The wider pattern is in the real cost of a slow website — for hotels, every second compounds against your direct-booking margin.